 WHERE TO FIND US 2

 CAMPUS CALENDAR 5,6

 A MESSAGE FROM OUR CHANCELLOR 7

 OUR MISSION, GOALS AND STUDENT LEARNING OUTCOMES 8

 WHAT'S NEW AT KCC?
 11

 GETTING STARTED AT KAUA'I COMMUNITY COLLEGE 20

-Here's everything you need to know to start attending classes at Kaua'i Community How to apply for admission and how to get officially registered.
-College:
+Here's everything you need to know to start attending classes at Kaua'i Community College: How to apply for admission and how to get officially registered.

-COLLEGE COSTS and FINANCIAL INFORMATION 25
+COLLEGE COSTS AND FINANCIAL INFORMATION 25

-Figure out the cost of your tuition and fees and see what financial aid opportunities a re available.
+Figure out the cost of your tuition and fees and see what financial aid opportunities are available.

-CAMPUS RESOURCES and SERVICES 32
+CAMPUS RESOURCES AND SERVICES 32

-Turn to this section to find out about the different services available to assist Services to students include admissions, registration, financial aid, counse computer labs, tutoring, and others.
-Among the student activities are student a services and programs range from apprenticeship programs to non-credit co Performing Arts Center to international education and opportunities to earn distance education. eling, child care, job placement, library, government and a variety of clubs.
-Special purses and customized training, from the
+Turn to this section to find out about the different services available to assist you in reachin Services to students include admissions, registration, financial aid, counseling, child car computer labs, tutoring, and others.
+Among the student activities are student government and services and programs range from apprenticeship programs to non-credit courses and cust Performing Arts Center to international education and opportunities to earn a Baccalaurea distance education. re, job placement, library d a variety of clubs.
+Specia tomized training, from the

-COLLEGE POLICIES and PROCEDURES 42
+COLLEGE POLICIES AND PROCEDURES 42

-This is the "fine print" section with the information about tuition and fees and a cademic life at Kaua'i Community College. the rules and regulations that govern your
+This is the "fine print" section with the information about tuition and fees and the rules and re academic life at Kaua'i Community College. gulations that govern you

 INSTRUCTIONAL PROGRAMS 55

-Check this section to find out which program is for you: Certificate and degree program or courses leading to a 2-year degree program and/or transfer to a 4-year institution.
-Pr your goal.
+Check this section to find out which program is for you: Certificate and degree programs designed to teat or courses leading to a 2-year degree program and/or transfer to a 4-year institution.
+Program sheets hel your goal.

 COURSE DESCRIPTIONS 82

-Turn to this section for detailed information about course content, prerequisites, num per week that the class meets. ber of credits, and the number of hours
+Turn to this section for detailed information about course content, prerequisites, number of credits, an per week that the class meets. nd the number of hours

-WHO WE ARE 142

-2006 • 2007 DATES TO REMEMBER
+2007 • 2008 DATES TO REMEMBER